 All application requirements, as specified in the application packet, are to be completed by the student and include:

-- Official transcripts that include overall/cumulative GPA.
+- Copy of transcript that includes overall/cumulative GPA.

 - A committee will review the applications, conduct interviews, and determine the award recipients.